Frequently Asked Questions

 The City of Peoria fluoridates its surface water supply treated and produced at its Greenway Water Treatment Plant.
 Additional surface water treated and provided to the City of Peoria by the City of Glendale is also fluoridated.
 Groundwater provided by the City of Peoria typically contains naturally occurring fluoride and is not fluoridated.

 Fluoridation of water is a complex topic.
-Dental and medical associations (e.g., the American Dental Association and the American Medical Association), Water industry associations (e.g., the American Water Works Association), research associations (e.g., the National Academy of Sciences), and regulatory/public health agencies (e.g., the U. S. Environmental Protection Agency, Centers for Disease Control, and U.S. Food and Drug Administration) all contend that fluoride in drinking water reduces tooth decay in the general population and is safe to use when kept in the optimal range of 0.7 to 1.2 parts per million.
-In 2013, fluoride concentration in the City of Peoria’s drinking water ranged from 0.10 to 0.78 parts per million.
+Dental and medical associations (e.g., the American Dental Association and the American Medical Association), Water industry associations (e.g., the American Water Works Association), research associations (e.g., the National Academy of Sciences), and regulatory/public health agencies (e.g., the U. S. Environmental Protection Agency, Centers for Disease Control, and U.S. Food and Drug Administration) all contend that fluoride in drinking water at or below 0.7 parts per million reduces tooth decay in the general population.
+In 2014, fluoride concentration in the City of Peoria’s drinking water ranged from 0.08 to 0.65 parts per million.
 A significant amount of the fluoride in the City of Peoria’s water is naturally occurring or is in water received from the City of Glendale, our neighboring municipality that also fluoridates its drinking water.
-The City of Peoria’s most recent Consumer Confidence Report can be found online at www.peoriaaz.gov/newsecondary.aspx?id=1615 for additional drinking water quality information.
+The City of Peoria’s most recent Consumer Confidence Report can be found online at here for additional drinking water quality information.